CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 Four models were implemented (besides the Average Model baseline): Linear Regression, Lasso, Random Forest Regressor and XGBoost.
 6-fold cross-validation revealed the Random Forest would be the best choice (under a RMSE criterion), but XGBoost was chosen for continuing the work as a source of interesting studies (on what refers to its fine-tuning).
 Moreover, its performance is rather close to that of the Random Forest.

 Previously, data had already been properly cleaned, engineered, explored and prepared for the modeling.
-In the preparation phase, the choice to use Boruta was a highlight.
+In the preparation phase, the choice to use Boruta as a feature selector was a highlight.

 ## Next steps